Jewish hat: Regulated dress for Jews in the Islamic world

-For dhimmis to be clearly distinguishable from Muslims in public, Muslim rulers often prohibited dhimmis from wearing certain types of clothing, while forcing them to put on highly distinctive garments, usually of a bright colour.
-These included headgear, though this was not usually the primary element.
-At some times the regulated dress of Christians and Jews differed, at others it did not.
-As in Europe, the degree to which the recorded regulations were enforced is hard to assess, and probably varied greatly.
+To ensure clear differentiation between dhimmis and Muslims in public spaces, Muslim authorities frequently implemented dress codes that mandated specific garments for non-Muslims.
+This often involved the imposition of distinctive attire, typically in bright colors, along with designated headgear, although the latter was not always the most significant component.
+The regulations governing the apparel of Christians and Jews were subject to variation over time, with instances where the prescribed dress differed and others where it aligned.
+Similar to practices observed in Christian Europe, the extent to which these dress codes were enforced remains difficult to ascertain and likely fluctuated considerably based on regional and temporal factors.

 Islamic scholars cited the Pact of Umar in which Christians supposedly took an obligation to "always dress in the same way wherever we may be, and… bind the zunar [wide belt] round our waists".
-Al-Nawawi required dhimmis to wear a piece of yellow cloth and a belt, as well as a metallic ring, inside public baths.
+Al-Nawawi required dhimmis to wear a piece of yellow cloth, a belt, and a metallic ring inside public baths.

 Regulations on dhimmi clothing varied frequently to please the whims of the ruler.
-Although the initiation of such regulations is usually attributed to Umar I, historical evidence suggests that it was the Abbasid caliphs who pioneered this practice.
-In 850 the caliph al‑Mutawakkil ordered Christians and Jews to wear both a sash called a zunnar and a distinctive kind of shawl or headscarf called a taylasin (the Christians had already been required to wear the sash).
+Although the initiation of such regulations is usually attributed to Umar I, historical evidence suggests that the Abbasid caliphs pioneered this practice.
+In 850, the caliph al‑Mutawakkil ordered Christians and Jews to wear both a sash called a zunnar and a distinctive kind of shawl or headscarf called a taylasin.
+(The Christians had already been required to wear the sash.)
 He also required them to wear small bells in public baths.
-In the eleventh century, the Fatimid caliph Al-Hakim, whose various extreme decrees and actions are usually attributed to mental illness, ordered Christians to put on half-meter wooden crosses and Jews to wear wooden calves around their necks.
+In the eleventh century, the Fatimid caliph Al-Hakim bi-Amr Allah, whose various extreme decrees and actions are usually attributed to mental illness, ordered Christians to put on half-meter wooden crosses and Jews to wear wooden calves—a reference to the episode of the golden calf recounted in Exodus 32:1–4 in the Torah—around their necks.
 In the late twelfth century, Almohad ruler Abu Yusuf ordered the Jews of the Maghreb to wear dark blue garments with long sleeves and saddle-like caps.
-His grandson Abdallah al-Adil made a concession after appeals from the Jews, relaxing the required clothing to yellow garments and turbans.
-In the sixteenth century, Jews of the Maghreb could only wear sandals made of rushes and black turbans or caps with an extra red piece of cloth.
+His grandson Abdallah al-Adil conceded to appeals from the Jews, relaxing the required clothing to yellow garments and turbans.
+In the sixteenth century, Jews of the Maghreb could wear only sandals made of rushes and black turbans or caps with an extra red piece of cloth.